Person smiling and looking down at their tablet.

 Workers' compensation coverage would pay your medical bills, and also supply partial wages for the time you lost while unable to work.

-How much does workers' compensation coverage cost in South Carolina?
+How much does workers' compensation insurance cost in South Carolina?

-Estimated employer rates for workers’ compensation in South Carolina are $1.60 per $100 in covered payroll.
+Estimated employer costs for workers’ compensation in South Carolina are $1.41 per $100 of covered wages [PDF].

 • Number of employees